 The study, published in the 2021 issue of the journal Exceptional Children, also found that dual-certified teachers were less likely to remain in special education placements than their peers.
 In every year of the analysis, the number of certified special education teachers in Washington state exceeded the number of teachers actually working in special education positions by more than 50 percent, researchers found.

-鈥淚t鈥檚 a solution to special education teacher shortages that鈥檚 hiding in plain sight,鈥 said Roddy Theobold, the deputy director of the National Center for Analysis of Longitudinal Data in Education Research, who co-authored the study.
+鈥淚t鈥檚 a solution to special education teacher shortages that鈥檚 hiding in plain sight,鈥 said Roddy Theobald, the deputy director of the National Center for Analysis of Longitudinal Data in Education Research, who co-authored the study.

-Theobold and his colleagues see the potential for success in one strategy: higher pay for special education teachers to match their more complex workload.
+Theobald and his colleagues see the potential for success in one strategy: higher pay for special education teachers to match their more complex workload.

 Incentive programs and differentiated pay by specialty remain rare because they are sometimes rejected by labor unions or viewed as politically unpalatable.
 The National Council on Teacher Quality has found are most often one-time hiring bonuses, but some have experimented with ongoing pay boosts by advancing teachers in hard-to-staff areas a few steps higher on the salary schedule.